 They make the pressure on both sides of the eardrum equalize at approximately the same time.
 This will stop the drum stretching and so reducing the discomfort.

 The best airplane ear plugs, if you want to sleep, really need to have the same selection criteria as any other sleeping earplugs.
 However, when you are trying to sleep in the seat of an airplane, then sleeping on your side is not really possible.
 So that is one less thing to concern yourself with.

 When sleeping on an aircraft, you do not really have to worry too much about waking up in time for work, or hearing noises in your house.
 You just want it to be as quiet as possible.
 There are a lot of other people around, including staff, and when it is time to land, or for a meal, they will wake you.

 So the primary concern when flying and sleeping is going to be the following :

 Because they are so well fitted and do not have any holes, they block out nearly all the sound.
-This is excellent for sleeping, but you will not be able to have a conversation with them in.
+This is excellent for sleeping, but you cannot have a conversation with them in.

 More detailed articles can be found below.
 The information is not totally relevant to airplane ear plugs, as these articles assume you will be lying in a bed, rather than sitting up!

 The best earplugs for flying if you want to hear the movie easier, or listen to music are noise-canceling headphones.
 These, of course, are great for a lot of other situations, when you want to listen to something in a noisy environment.
 E.g. Work, Gym, Home, Jogging, Commuting, etc.